edgexfoundry/edgex-docs/docs_src/microservices/V2TopLevelMigration.md

 ### Core Metadata

 The data stored by Core Metadata will be recreated when the V2 versions of the Device Services start-up.
-The staticly declared devices will automatically be created and device discovery will find and add existing devices.
+The statically declared devices will automatically be created and device discovery will find and add existing devices.
 Any devices created manually via the V1 REST API will have to be recreated using the V2 REST API.

 ### Core Command